ErpNetDocs/winclient/introduction/commands.md

 ## Navigators

-- **Show data** - loads the data into the navigator, according to the specified filters into the filter panel.
+- **Show Data** - loads the data into the navigator, according to the specified filters into the filter panel.

 **Command ribbon >> Home**: